Isabel Soveral: Life

 She was a Fellow of Calouste Gulbenkian Foundation, Luso-American Foundation and Fulbright Program.

 She is part of an important group of Portuguese composers who appeared in the 1980s.

-Life and work
+Career

-Her music ha been performed in Portugal, Spain, France, Austria, Belgium, Bulgaria, Italy, Hungary, Switzerland, Poland, Sweden, Czech Republic, Hong Kong, Macao, South Korea, Argentina, Brazil, Cuba and the USA.
+Her music has been performed in Portugal, Spain, France, Austria, Belgium, Bulgaria, Italy, Hungary, Switzerland, Poland, Sweden, the Czech Republic, Hong Kong, Macao, South Korea, Argentina, Brazil, Cuba and the United States.